ejkington/gamesrus/README.md

 * As a user, I can always see the total price of my bag in the navigation bar, so that I know what the total cost will be

-* As a user, I can view the products added to my bag by clicking the cart icon or by adding an item to the cart
+* As a user, I can view the products added to my bag by clicking the bag icon or by adding an item to the bag

 * As a user, I am not able to access pages that require authentication if I am not signed in